Thegg53/Tales-of-magic/README.md

 ## Next time
 - Date TBD
-- Jumpstart, M gets 6 packs (see Jumpstart page)
+- Jumpstart either OG or 2022
+- Maybe we try Pauper decks (see Formats 2.4.3)